open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 ## Explanation

-Two pieces of information are needed to convey consistent head trace sampling probability:
+Two pieces of information are needed to convey consistent parent trace sampling probability:

-1. p-value representing the head trace sampling probability.
+1. p-value representing the parent trace sampling probability.
 2. r-value representing the "randomness" as the source of consistent sampling decisions.

 This proposal uses 6 bits of information to propagate each of these